GPUOpen-Tools/radeon_gpu_profiler/docs/source/instruction_timing.rst

 ISA statements are shown below.

 **Best Case Instruction Issue:** In the below image, we see five instructions.
-The *1 clk* denotes the latency between the issue of the *s_add_u32* instruction and the issue of the following *s_and_b32* instruction.
-Similarly, the interval between the issue of *v_rcp_f32_e32* and *s_add_u32* instruction is 2 clocks.
-This example shows an ideal performance case where each instruction is issued at an interval of 1-2 clocks.
+The *1 clk* denotes the latency between the issue of each of the instructions and the issue of the following instruction.
+This example shows an ideal performance case where each instruction is issued at an interval of 1 clock.

 .. image:: media_rgp/rgp_instruction_timing_example_1.png

-**Delays in Instruction Issue:** In the below image, we see three export instructions.
-The *exp pos0* has a rather long interval of 16,616 clocks.
-This can be expected since the *exp pos0* instruction's issue can be delayed for reasons such as unavailable memory resources which may be in use by other wavefronts.
+**Delays in Instruction Issue:** In the below image, we see four export instructions.
+The first *exp* instruction has a rather long interval of 4,162 clocks.
+This can be expected since the export instruction's issue can be delayed for reasons such as unavailable memory resources which may be in use by other wavefronts.
 As a result, there is a long duration in the instruction.
-Since the latency waiting for memory resources was seen for the first export instruction, the subsequent export, *exp param0* has a much shorter duration.
+Since the latency waiting for memory resources was seen for the first export instruction, the subsequent exports, have a much shorter duration.

 .. image:: media_rgp/rgp_instruction_timing_example_2.png